jgenta/Civil_violence/README.md

 ## General Introduction

 As recent revolutions in northern Africa have shown, media has a big impact on the dynamics of insurgencies.
 It promotes for example the organization of revolutionary groups and events.
 It is therefore of great interest to analyze the influence of the information provided by media on the behavior of single people and the group dynamics.
-This effect of media has an emerging importance on modeling social behavior.
-Especially in developing countries, where oppressive governments prevented the creation of large revolutionary groups, new social media is having a deep impact in connecting people sharing the same ideals.
+For this purpose modeling of social behavior can play an important role.
+Another interesting aspect to analyze is the influence of oppressive governments that prevent the creation of large revolutionary groups by controlling and limiting the access to the web, which is having a deep impact in connecting people sharing the same ideals.

 ## The Model